The content below is published for use as a reference or planning tool.

 Advanced: Address highly technical or complex topics (e.g., neurophysiology, advanced imaging techniques or advanced treatment modalities, including surgery).

-Symposia: Topics range from clinically oriented presentations reviewing common issues in epilepsy to more complex topics combining basic sciences and clinical neurology.
+Symposia: Provide the major educational activities at the Annual Meeting.
+Topics range from clinically oriented presentations reviewing common issues in epilepsy to more complex topics combining basic sciences and clinical neurology.
 While target audiences differ, all symposia include discussion of clinically relevant information.

 Special Interest Groups (SIG): Offer information and networking for attendees with similar interests, in sessions organized by AES members.
 Although the sizes of SIG sessions vary, all lend themselves to active participation and dialogue.

 Special Lectures: Recognize the accomplishments of distinguished leaders in clinical epilepsy and research.
-The Judith Hoyer Lecture in Epilepsy is delivered by an AES President Emeritus.
-The Lennox and Lombroso Lecture is given by an invited member who has greatly advanced the collective understanding of epilepsy.
+The Judith Hoyer Lecture in Epilepsy is co-sponsored with the National Institute of Neurological Disorders and Stroke and is delivered by the immediate past President of AES.
+The Lombroso Lecture is given by an invited member who has greatly advanced the collective understanding of epilepsy and is preceded by special presentations from the current year AES Research Award winners in Clinical Science and Basic Science.

 Annual Course: Encourages in-depth exploration of important topics related to epilepsy, focused on clinical care, including review of the science underlying the topics, reviews of clinical research, and discussion of the associated clinical implications.
 The Annual Course includes a mixture of educational lectures, clinical vignettes, and panel discussions.

-Skills Workshops: Deliver hands-on and interactive learning opportunities in focused clinical areas or basic science research skills.
+Deliver hands-on and interactive learning opportunities in focused clinical areas or basic science research skills.
 Attendance at each workshop is limited to a small number of participants to allow optimal interaction.
-Advance registration and an additional fee are required.
+Advanced registration and an additional fee are required.